FredHutch/EBcb/README.md

 # EBcb - EasyBuild Container Build

-### Overview
+# Overview
-EBcb project aims to normalize and automate the building of Life Sciences Software packages with Docker containers.
-Fred Hutch uses this method along with EasyBuild to manage scientific software library.
+EBcb aims to normalize the building of scientific software by containerizing EasyBuild.

-EasyBuild provides a framework for building scientific software which can be documented and reproduced.
-EBcb is a containerized build platform which uses EasyBuild for testing and building EasyConfigs.
-Building software in a container provides a clean room for building software;
+EBcb is a containerized build platform that uses EasyBuild for testing and building EasyConfigs.
-a consistent, reproducible build environment.
-In practice a new container instance is run for each package to ensure reproducibility of software.
-The same container is used for testing and deploying software defined by EasyConfigs.
-To deploy an EasyBuild config into production run the container with a mapped volume to your site software repository.
-In testing, the results are written within the container without producing side effects.
+EBcb controls the build environment, and EasyBuild easyconfigs control the build requirements of the scientific software.

+EasyBuild uses toolchains which is a collection of build tools and system libraries.
+EBcb containers have EasyBuild software installed with a ToolChain.
+EBcb instance can build Easyconfigs without using any native OS build tools.

+### Cleanroom
+Running EasyBuild in a container provides many benefits.
+Building software in a container is a cleanroom approach for building software.
+The process of building software can contaminate the build environment by pulling in additional packages and leaving artifacts in the OS environment.
+Building each EasyConfig from a fresh container eliminates from previous builds.

+The same container is used for testing and deploying easyconfigs.
+For production deployment of easyconfig map EBcb:/app volume to your production /app.

 ### Container Design
 EasyBuild, LMOD and a complete toolchain are install into the directory ```/eb```.
 The build environment inside the container is owned by the account eb_user.
-The eb_user UID/GID is to be mapped to your site softwware repository owner.
+The eb_user UID/GID needs to be mapped to your sites softwware repository owner.
 EasyBuild does not run as root.
-After buiding the container, it can be used to run EasyBuild.
-Start the container and become the eb_user.
-The user account environment is configured and ready to use EasyBuild.
+The eb_user's environment is configured to use EasyBuild.

+EBcb is created with a multistage build.
+A full development environment is required to build EasyBuild and a ToolChain.
+But the OS build tools are not desierable to have present when using EasyBuild to build software.

+#### First Stage
+  - OS packages
+  - Install build-utilites (chicken and egg) Toolchain can't be built without Build-Utils
+  - Install Ubuntu Python3 and pip, make Python3 the default at the OS level

+  With one single Run command create /eb volume which contains EasyBuild and toolchain
+    - install EasyBuild and configure to build all modules in /eb
+    - configure EasyBuild with /etc/easybuild.d/config.c
+    - install LMOD in /eb/modules
+    - install and build toolchain in /eb/software
+    - re-configure EasyBuild to build all modules in /app
+    - configure EasyBuild with /app/easybuild/config.c

+#### Second Stage
+  - Create EasyBuild user and group.  eb_user is mapped to local /app owner
+  - Install OS packages (sans Build-Utils)
+  - Install Python3 and make default
+  - Copy /eb from first stage
+  - Finished container has no artificats from building with Build-Utils
+  - Will use tools found in /eb to create new modules in /app

 ```
 source scripts/set_uid.sh